What to do if…

 -

-Make a quick record once stable.
+Make a short record after the situation is stable.

 What can wait